 9.2.9.
 The Scholarship Appeals Committee’s decision represents the final agency action.
 An applicant who disagrees with the Scholarship Appeal Committee’s Decision may seek judicial review in accordance with Utah Code Ann.
 63G-4-402.

 10.1.
-As directed by Commissioner’s staff, eligible institutions shall report to the Board of Regents the following:
+As directed by Commissioner’s staff, eligible institutions shall report to the Board the following:

 10.1.1.
 The names of students the institutions awarded Regents’ Scholarship funds.